 What Is a Hiatal Hernia?

-Hiatal hernias occur when this hole is loosens.
+Hiatal hernias occur when this hole is loosened.
 Then, the esophagus can slide up and down through the hole, and the stomach which is in the abdominal cavity can partially slide up into the chest.
-There are a range of hiatal hernias from small sliding hernias to large paraesophageal hernias where some of the stomach and possibly other intra-abdominal organs herniate into the chest and get stuck there.
+There are different types of hiatal hernias from small sliding hernias to large paraesophageal hernias where some of the stomach and possibly other intra-abdominal organs herniate into the chest past the abdominal wall and get stuck there.

-What causes a Hiatal Hernia?
+What Causes a Hiatal Hernia?

-What are some of the symptoms of Hiatal Hernia?
+What Are some of the Symptoms of Hiatal Hernia?

 Many patients are asymptomatic.
-Some patients, however, may experience a range of symptoms including acid reflux (backflow of acid from the stomach into the esophagus), chest discomfort, abdominal discomfort, belching, regurgitation of food and possibly a feeling that food or liquids are getting stuck when swallowing, feeling full quickly, abdominal pain.
+Some patients, however, may experience a range of hernia symptoms including acid reflux (backflow of acid from the stomach into the esophagus), chest discomfort, abdominal discomfort, belching, regurgitation of food and possibly a feeling that food or liquids are getting stuck when swallowing, feeling full quickly, abdominal pain.
 A Hiatal hernia may cause nausea and vomiting.
 Others may develop ulcers in the stomach where it is being pinched by the diaphragm and possibly lose blood which can lead to anemia.

-How do you diagnose a Hiatal Hernia?
+How Do You Diagnose a Hiatal Hernia?

 Sometimes a very large hiatal hernia may be incidentally seen on a chest xray or CT scan for other purposes.
 One of the most common tests that will help diagnose and evaluate a hiatal hernia is a Barium Swallow (Upper GI study) which is a radiology procedure during which the patient swallows barium and xrays are taken to visualize the esophagus and stomach.
-Another test is the Upper Endoscopy during which Dr. Malladi places a thin flexible camera into the esophagus and stomach.
+Another hernia surgery test is the Upper Endoscopy during which Dr. Malladi places a thin flexible camera into the esophagus and stomach.

-Some of the symptoms from a hiatal hernia may be treated with lifestyle changes and medications; however, the hiatal hernia itself can only be repaired through surgery.
-The surgery is performed laparoscopically (see section on Minimally Invasive Approach) in which the entire operation is performed with small incisions under video visualization.
+Some of the symptoms from a hiatal hernia may be treated with lifestyle changes and medications; however, the hiatal hernia itself can only be repaired through surgery through the use of a camera and small instruments.
+The surgery is known as laparoscopic hernia repair (see section on Minimally Invasive Approach) in which the entire operation is performed with small incisions under video visualization.